-Transitional-Literacy.Org is a registered 501(c)(3) non-profit corporation intended to serve the English language/literacy learning needs of a wide range of learners and surrounding communities.
+Transitional-Literacy.Org is a not-for-profit website intended to serve the English language/literacy learning needs of a wide range of learners and surrounding communities.
 The main mission is to serve as a resource for late high-school age and adults of all ages going through some major transition such as high school to college or technical training, back to college later in life, learning English as an additional language, immigrants or refugees transitioning to the U.S. or another country, and other circumstances in life that prompt transitions in using language, related technologies, and other resources for a variety of work and living situations.

 Related missions include building targeted scholarship funds for further college/university education, vocational/technical training, and basic GED and workforce education.
 Transitional-Literacy.Org also provides website links that cover broad areas of English language learning, linguistics, literacy, formal assessment protocols, and scholarship and grant information, all of which can serve students, teachers, and communities interested in the developmental (i.e. remedial; transitional) English language learning and literacy needs for a wide range of purposes.